Do you have nails that are thick and difficult to trim? Do they have white or yellow discoloration?

 Nail fungal infections are more common in the toenails, and usually start off by impacting just a few nails.
 Gradually over months or years the infection can spread to more nails, and some individuals may also develop involvement in their fingernails.

 Generally, this condition is harmless causing only cosmetic concern.
 However, with the difficulty in trimming the nails and on account of the undesirable nail appearance, many people do pursue treatment.
 In rare cases, nail fungus can distort nails causing pain, especially with walking.
 There are many different causes for an affected nail to have nail fungus.
 Each cause has a treatment of its own.
 Although many of the causes of a fungal nail infection are preventable, some risk factors increase the likelihood of developing one.
 For additional information on how to treat toenail fungus, consult with one of our dermatologists today.

 Nail Fungus Treatments

-For many years, oral medications have been utilized to treat nail fungus, and though they can work they can also cause some notable side effects, particularly liver issues in rare cases.
-Sporanox (itraconazole) and Lamisil (terbinafine) are two of the most commonly used oral medications for nail fungus.
+For many years, oral medications have been utilized to treat various types of fungus, and though they can work they can also cause some notable side effects, particularly liver issues in rare cases.
+Sporanox (itraconazole) and Lamisil (terbinafine) are two of the most commonly used oral antifungal medications for nail fungus.
 Because they can rarely be harmful to liver, laboratory testing before and during treatment is generally needed.
 Over the years, we have used these medicines less and less frequently because applied treatments have come to market and have been gradually improving over time.

 Laser treatment for onychomycosis has gained interest recently.
 Long story short, there is not yet any great scientific evidence supporting the effectiveness of lasers for nail fungus.
 We hope this will come in time.
 As there is very limited information out there, this is not a treatment that we support in our practice at Advanced Dermatology of the Midlands.